On S-Finite Measures and Kernels: Recap: Classes of Kernels

 \item $k$ is called a \emph{probability kernel} if $k(x,Y)=1$ for all $x\in X$;

 \item $k$ is called a \emph{subprobability kernel} if {$\sup_{x \in X} k(x, Y) \leq 1$};

 \item $k$ is called a \emph{finite kernel} if {$\sup_{x \in X} k(x, Y) < \infty$};

-\item $k$ is called a (non-uniformly\footnote{There is also a stronger notion of uniformly $\sigma$-finite kernel $k$ sometimes used in practice, in which case $k$ is demanded to decompose into a countable sum of finite kernels which are \emph{uniformly mutually singular}.
+\item $k$ is called a (non-uniformly\footnote{There is also a stronger notion of uniformly $\sigma$-finite kernel $k$ sometimes used in practice, in which case $k$ is required to decompose into a countable sum of finite kernels that are \emph{uniformly mutually singular}.
 Both reduce to the same usual notion of $\sigma$-finite measure if $X=1$.
-In this paper, we shall not be concerned with uniformly $\sigma$-finite kernels. }) \emph{$\sigma$-finite} it is of the form $k=\sum_{i\in\naturals}k_i$ where each $k_i$ is a finite kernel $(X, \Sigma_X)$ to $(Y, \Sigma_Y)$ and $k_i\bot k_j$ whenever $i\neq j$.
+In this paper, we shall not be concerned with uniformly $\sigma$-finite kernels. }) \emph{$\sigma$-finite} if it is of the form $k=\sum_{i\in\naturals}k_i$ where each $k_i$ is a finite kernel from $(X, \Sigma_X)$ to $(Y, \Sigma_Y)$ and $k_i\bot k_j$ whenever $i\neq j$.

 \item $k$ is called an \emph{s-finite kernel} if it is of the form $k=\sum_{i\in\naturals}k_i$ {where each $k_i$ is a finite kernel from $(X, \Sigma_X)$ to $(Y, \Sigma_Y)$}. \end{itemize} {It follows from the definition that, ordered by inclusion, the above classes form an increasing chain.} \end{definition} We stress the uniformity of the bound in the definition of a finite (and hence $\sigma$-finite and $s$-finite kernel).